-Our Puglia Walk, a new walking tour in Italy for 2015, has left our participants with a taste for Pugliese hospitality, be it on the trail or at the dining table.
-One of the delicious items that we never tired of eating during our walking tour was focaccia from Puglia in its many variations, and always a hit during our antipasti feasts.
+Our Puglia Walk has left our participants with a taste for Pugliese hospitality, be it on the trail or at the dining table.
+One of the delicious items that we never tired of eating during our walking tour in Puglia was focaccia in its many variations, and always a hit during our antipasti feasts.
 Truth be told, we often went no further than antipasti, having been more than satisfied by the amazing variety the cooks in Puglia can turn out.

 Like all our Italian recipes, this recipe for focaccia from Puglia calls for quality ingredients, otherwise you won’t

 come close to imitating the real thing that has inspired our taste buds.
 You will need excellent extra-virgin olive oil, sweet little tomatoes, and fragrant dried oregano.
 Try to find an oregano variety still on the stem from Sicily or Puglia, and avoid the oregano available in most spice jars, which resembles bitter sawdust – who wants to eat that?

 You will also need hard wheat flour, sometimes called semolina flour, but it MUST be finely ground.
 Here in Italy, it is called “rimacinato”, which literally means “re-ground”, and is used in the making of bread, pasta and focaccia, particularly in Puglia and Sicily.